cmppoon/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/url-rewrite-tyk-classic.md

 ---

 ## Overview
-Tyk's [URL rewriter]({{< ref "/transform-traffic/url-rewriting" >}}) uses the concepts of triggers and rules to determine if the request (target) URL should be modified.
+Tyk's [URL rewriter]({{< ref "transform-traffic/url-rewriting" >}}) uses the concepts of triggers and rules to determine if the request (target) URL should be modified.
 These can be combined in flexible ways to create sophisticated logic to direct requests made to a single endpoint to various upstream services (or other APIs internally exposed within Tyk).

-URL rewrite triggers and rules are explained in detail [here]({{< ref "/product-stack/tyk-gateway/middleware/url-rewrite-middleware" >}}).
+URL rewrite triggers and rules are explained in detail [here]({{< ref "product-stack/tyk-gateway/middleware/url-rewrite-middleware" >}}).

 When working with Tyk Classic APIs the rules and triggers are configured in the Tyk Classic API Definition; this can be done manually within the `.json` file or from the API Designer in the Tyk Dashboard.

-If you're using the newer Tyk OAS APIs, then check out [this]({{< ref "/product-stack/tyk-gateway/middleware/url-rewrite-tyk-oas" >}}) page.
+If you're using the newer Tyk OAS APIs, then check out the [Tyk OAS]({{< ref "/product-stack/tyk-gateway/middleware/url-rewrite-tyk-oas" >}}) page.

 ## Configuring the URL rewriter in the Tyk Classic API Definition